 - To practice and learn how to use a broad range of participatory methodologies and tools in MSPs;

-- Be challenged on your own facilitation and communication skills
+- Be challenged on your own online and blended facilitation and communication skills

 We welcome participants who are involved, or will be involved in future, in the design or facilitation of multi-stakeholder partnerships, or participate in one.
 You may work for an NGO, government, private sector organisation, research facility, university or consultancy.
 Proficiency in English is required.